Healing from Complex PTSD

 What Is Complex PTSD (C-PTSD)?

-Complex Post-Traumatic Stress Disorder develops from recurring or long-term traumatic experiences, most often beginning in childhood.
-Unlike PTSD from a single event, C-PTSD results from prolonged exposure to situations where you couldn't escape—like ongoing abuse, neglect, domestic violence, captivity, or growing up in high-control environments.
+Complex Post-Traumatic Stress Disorder develops from recurring or long-term traumatic experiences, most often beginning in childhood within the context of relationships.
+Unlike PTSD from a single event, C-PTSD results from prolonged exposure to situations where you couldn't escape—like ongoing abuse, neglect, domestic violence, or growing up with misattuned caregivers.

 Emotional dysregulation: